siddharth-maddali/siddharth-maddali.github.io/index.md

 I'm a physicist who researching ways to characterize condensed matter systems with electromagnetic waves.
 I currently live in Chicago, IL.

+[Here's](./rabbithole/bhe) a redirect link to the Big Hairy Elephant...

 You can read more about me <a href="{{ site.url }}/about">here</a>, take a look at my physics/math/programming <a href="{{ site.url }}/blog">blog</a>, and/or <a href="https://twitter.com/SidDarthious?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @SidDarthious on Twitter</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>.
 Or better yet, <a href="https://qoto.org/@siddarthious" class="mstdn">Follow siddarthious<span>qoto.org</span></a>.